dogweather/forkful/content/en/clojure/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string means transforming a date object into human-readable text.
-Programmers do it to display dates in understandable formats or to serialize them for storage and transmission.

 ## How to:
 In Clojure, we use the Java interop capabilities to format dates.
 Here's a quick guide: